Last modified: Jan. 20, 2020, 11:22 a.m.

-A local and rare species in Belgium, becoming more scarce in the last decennia.
+A local and very rare species in Belgium, becoming more scarce in the last decennia.

 A large, oval, tentiform mine on the underside of a leaf, usually between two side veins; rather many longitudinal folds, which might be difficult to see because of the many hairs on the leaves; upperside puckered.
 The frass is concentrated in one corner of the mine.
 The mine of this species cannot be distinguished from that of Ph. hilarella.